localnerve/wpspa/README.md

 By adding an SPA front-end to an existing Wordpress site, you achieve major performance improvement while still enjoying your content in Wordpress.
 This example application features the WP 2013 theme.

-The only changes required on your Wordpress site are that you install the [jsonapi](http://wordpress.org/plugins/json-api/) plugin and the WPSPA plugin.
-The WPSPA plugin simply extends an existing WP menu to add custom fields for SPA routes.
-The WPSPA plugin is not public yet.
+The only changes required on your Wordpress site are that you install the [jsonapi](http://wordpress.org/plugins/json-api/) plugin and the [WPSPA plugin](https://github.com/localnerve/wpspa-plugin).
+The WPSPA plugin extends the jsonapi plugin and various post types to assist SPAs.

 ## Featured Technologies
 + Client-side